30 engaging baby activities for cognitive & physical development

 Your baby’s brain is growing and forming new connections every day.
 Here are some activities you can do to help encourage their development.

-When do babies start crawling?
+When do babies crawl?
 Milestones, tips & safety measures

 Discover when babies start crawling, the importance of tummy time, and how to encourage baby’s movements and ensure safety at home.